UtkarshPathrabe/Machine-Learning-Stanford-University-Coursera/Week 01/Weekly Quizzes/Quiz 01.md

 7) Examine a web page, and classify whether the content on the web page should be considered "child friendly" (e.g., non-pornographic, etc.) or "adult." :=
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This can be addressed as a supervised learning, classification, problem, where we can learn from a dataset of web pages that have been labeled as "child friendly" or "adult."

+8) Examine the statistics of two football teams, and predicting which team will win tomorrow's match (given historical data of teams' wins/losses to learn from). :=
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This can be addressed using supervised learning, in which we learn from historical records to make win/loss predictions.

 Question 5
 ----------